 A good practice is to place frames full of honey from other hives, cleared from bees.
 The honey will help the new colony thrive.

 Being a beekeeper, expect to be busy in the spring and summer seasons.
 During this span, you need to check the hives weekly from the inside to look for potential health problems.
-Such problems include varroa mite.
+Such problems include varroa mites.

 Varroa mites suck bees’ blood, making them prone to infection.
 If such mites are left unchecked, they can finally kill an entire colony.
-Other pests to consider are ants, and they can kill a hive by taking the honey and eating the brood.
+Other pests to consider are ants, they can kill a hive by taking the honey and eating the brood.
 Moreover, the small hive beetles can eat baby bees and all the parts of a hive.

 Harvest the honey

 It took so long to reach here, but now it is the moment to get hard work.
 If you have enough honey to harvest in the first summer season, keep on reading!
 Usually, honey bees build their hive during the first summer.
-And, in this way, harvesting can begin early summer or late in spring of the second year.
+And, in this way, harvesting can begin early summer or late spring of the second year.
 After all of this, commonly, harvesting occurs in the fall, but you can take the honey out anytime.
 One of the easiest methods to gather the honey is to take out a honeycomb and cut it.
 Many people love enjoying the honeycomb raw too.
 The Honey extractor will separate smooth honey from the wax.